The de Sitter QED in Coulomb gauge: first order transition amplitudes: First order transition amplitudes

-The conclusion is that under inflation the effect of particle creation is favored only when it produces pairs of fermions moving in opposite directions.
-Hereby we can ask if this phenomenon could be one of the mechanisms of separating the matter and antimatter between themselves.
+The conclusion is that under inflation the effect of electromagnetic particle creation is favoured only when it produces pairs of fermions moving in opposite directions.
+This phenomenon could be one of the mechanisms of separating the matter and antimatter between themselves.